sapegin/grunt-webfont/Readme.md

 You may need to use `sudo` for `brew`, depending on your setup.

-If you require sass stylesheets:
+If you require Sass stylesheets:

 ```
 gem install sass